simon-frankau/hot-hand/README.md

 seen, and $HH$ is a random variable for the number of pairs of heads seen in the sequence, then $\mathbb{E}(HH/H) \neq 0.5$.

-The rest of this doc tries to explain what this is the case.
+The rest of this doc tries to explain why this is the case.

 ## The code